digital-culture-seminar/hunterstabler_poetry_repo/README.md

 ```
-This passion lifted upon arm lean'd; not rising, from supreme contempt.
+This passion lifted upon his arm he lean'd; not rising, from supreme contempt.
 ```